quantio/1010macro-external-dev-template/README.md

 3. Open a Chrome browser and navigate to (http://localhost:8000/hello.world.html).
 The "Hello World" quickapp will be loaded into the html iframe.

-4. Turn on the livereload extension (located in the upper right hand corner of the chrome browser).
+4. Turn on the [LiveReload](https://chrome.google.com/webstore/search/livereload) extension (located in the upper right hand corner of the chrome browser).

 5. Now open 'src/app/hello.world.xml' and change 'Hello World' to 'World Hello' and save.
 The serve command will detect the file has change, rebuild it, push it up to 1010 and then refresh the browser ([LiveReload.com](https://chrome.google.com/webstore/search/livereload) extension required).